RedisLabs/redislabs-docs/content/rs/administering/active-active.md

 ## Active-Active Database Current Limitations

-1. RS is limited to five Participating Clusters or instances in an Active-Active database.
+1. RS is limited to five participating clusters or instances in an Active-Active database.
 1. An existing database cannot be changed into an Active-Active database.
 To move data from an existing database to an Active-Active database you must create a new Active-Active database and migrate the data.
 1. Active-Active databases do not support [Redis modules]({{< relref "/rs/developing/modules/_index.md" >}}).
 1. Active-Active databases require FQDNs or mDNS (development only).
 Discovery Service is not supported with Active-Active databases.